bluebread/ThinkingVecotr/README.md

 # Thinking Vector

 ## About
-Thinking Vector can be used to draw tree diagrams with four types of logic vector and make your report more understandable and sensible.It is based on paper.js and bootstrap framwork.
+Thinking Vector can be used to draw tree diagrams with four types of logic vector and make your report more understandable and sensible.It is based on Paper.js and Bootstrap framwork.

 ## Get Started
 	1. Click and create 'Arugument Circle'.